Club Fuck!

 On August 5, 2009, Antebellum Hollywood presented Club Fuck!
-20 year reunion, featuring photography, artworks, posters, and memorabilia from the people who created the once-in-a-lifetime club.
-Curated by Rick Castro, the event featuring live performance by Club Fuck original Linda Lesabre, original playlist from DJ John Mark, artwork and contributions from James Stone, Michelle Carr, Catherine Opie, Sheree Rose, Jenny Shimizu and many more.
+20 year reunion, featuring photography, artworks, posters, and memorabilia from the people who created the club.
+Curated by Rick Castro, the event featuring live performance by Club Fuck original Linda Lesabre, original playlist from DJ John Mark, artwork and contributions from James Stone, Michelle Carr, Catherine Opie, Sheree Rose, Jenny Shimizu and more.

 Club Fuck was the subject of the exhibition entitled "FUCK!
 Loss, desire and pleasure" curated by Lucia Fabio and Toro Castaño at USC's ONE Archives.